 She agreed to make the call.
 He gave her what supposedly was his mother's number but by dialing it the way he directed, she unknowingly forwarded our phone number to this other person's phone number.
 When I got home from work she told me what happened and said she tried all day to call his mother but just got a busy signal.
 I told her that I was sure that if the guy explained what happened to the guards that they would have arranged for the kid to be picked up and not to worry about it.

 Friday, I was working late and got a call from my son-in-law about 6:30 asking me if I knew there was something was wrong with my home phone.
 He said that he tried three times to call us at home but each time he got someone in Plano.
 I picked up my office phone and dialed my home number and also got a lady in Plano who said she had been getting calls from someone asking for Glen or Kay for the past

 I then called Verizon's repair service and told them I needed my phone repaired.
 After being put on hold for several minutes the customer service rep came back on and asked if I had gotten a call from a jail or prison lately?
 When I said yes, he told me we had been conned into letting strangers place long distance and collect calls against our phone bill.

 Verizon said that they won't be able to tell me how much damage was done until the invoice prints out in about three weeks.
 The customer service rep also said that it could be hundreds or even thousands if international calls were placed.
 She said that legally I am responsible for the bill since my wife forwarded the number, even if she did not know she was doing it.
 Also she said that I could dispute the charges and sometimes they make adjustments for this type of thing.
 She also asked me to tell my friends and neighbors about what happened and that a huge phone bill can result from doing someone a favor like this.
 I hope this story keeps one of you from making a similar mistake.

 The call forwarding scam typically starts out with the scammer's calling a victim and pretending to be in an urgent situation with a desperate need to contact someone else.
 A typical scenario is that the scammer claims to have been arrested for a minor traffic infraction (such as having outstanding warrants for unpaid tickets or driving with a suspended license) and needs to call a relative to come pick up his children from the police station.
 Supposedly, the scammer has "accidentally" dialed the wrong number and claims he cannot place another call (usually by invoking the myth that arrested persons are allowed only a single phone call), so he pleads with the victim to help him complete the call by forwarding him to the correct phone number.

-subsequent incoming calls to another number.
+However, the forwarding instructions provided by the scammer don't simply forward the current call to another number; they set the victim's phone to forward all subsequent incoming calls to another number.
 This scheme allows the scammer to use his victim's phone as a relay for long-distance calls, with the victim being none the wiser until he spots the unusual charges on his next phone

 For example, suppose the victim's phone number is

 As AT&T explains the scam: